Dynamical Variational Autoencoders: A Comprehensive Review: Fundamental motivation for DVAEs

 \section{Fundamental motivation for DVAEs}

-The fundamental motivation for designing and using DVAEs is to mix the world of dynamical models, designed to model the dynamics of sequential data, and the world of VAEs, designed to model the latent factors of data variations.
-In doing so, we expect to separate the data dynamics from the other factors of variations (see Section~\ref{sec:discussion-disentanglement} below dedicated to this specific point), and use the latter to augment the expressivity of the models.
-Another way to express this idea is to point out the superiority of DVAEs over RNNs: Adding a latent variable $\myz[t]$ within an RNN adds a lot of flexibility and modeling power to the conditional output density.
-Let us here quote the authors of \citep{chung2015recurrent}: ``We show that the introduction of latent random variables can provide significant improvements in modelling highly structured sequences such as natural speech sequences.
+The fundamental motivation for designing and using DVAEs is to combine various dynamical models, aimed at modeling the dynamics of sequential data, and various VAEs, aimed at modeling the latent factors of data variations.
+In doing so, we expect to separate the data dynamics from the other factors of variations (see Section~\ref{sec:discussion-disentanglement} below dedicated to this specific point) and use the latter to augment the expressivity of the models.
+Another way to express this idea is to point out the superiority of DVAEs over RNNs: Adding a latent variable $\myz[t]$ within an RNN adds considerable flexibility and modeling power to the conditional output density.
+Let us here quote \citet{chung2015recurrent}: \begin{quote}``We show that the introduction of latent random variables can provide significant improvements in modelling highly structured sequences such as natural speech sequences.
 We empirically show that the inclusion of randomness into high-level latent space can enable the VRNN to model natural speech sequences with a simple Gaussian distribution as the output function.
 However, the standard RNN model using the same output function fails to generate reasonable samples.
-An RNN-based model using more powerful output function such as a GMM can generate much better samples, but they contain a large amount of high-frequency noise compared to the samples generated by the VRNN-based models.''
+An RNN-based model using more powerful output function such as a GMM can generate much better samples, but they contain a large amount of high-frequency noise compared to the samples generated by the VRNN-based models.''\end{quote}

-In the same line, we can point out the superiority of DVAE over classical (non-deep) DBNs and SSMs thanks to the deep non-linear layers of information processing.
-Again, let us quote the authors of \citep{chung2015recurrent} ``Drawing inspiration from simpler dynamic Bayesian networks (DBNs) such as HMMs and Kalman filters, the proposed variational recurrent neural network (VRNN) explicitly models the dependencies between latent random variables across subsequent timesteps.
-However, unlike these simpler DBN models, the VRNN retains the flexibility to model highly non-linear dynamics.''
-Of course, this kind of statements applies to the whole DVAE family of models.
+Similarly, we can point out the superiority of DVAE over classical (nondeep) DBNs and SSMs, owing to the deep nonlinear layers of information processing.
+Again, let us quote \citet{chung2015recurrent}: \begin{quote}``Drawing inspiration from simpler dynamic Bayesian networks (DBNs) such as HMMs and Kalman filters, the proposed variational recurrent neural network (VRNN) explicitly models the dependencies between latent random variables across subsequent timesteps.
+However, unlike these simpler DBN models, the VRNN retains the flexibility to model highly non-linear dynamics.''\end{quote} Of course, such a statement applies to the entire DVAE family of models.